IDEA Frontier: History

 The IDEA Frontier campus was founded in 2006 under principals Ernesto Cantú (of the secondary school) and Roberta Harris (of the primary school).
 The school held classes at Amigoland Mall for its first two years, after which the campus moved to its current Dakota Avenue location.
 Frontier graduated its first senior class in 2011.
 The campus currently includes six buildings, with plans to add a seventh that will feature a new gymnasium.

 Academics

 IDEA Frontier offers Advanced Placement and dual-credit courses (through the University of Texas at Austin system).
 Since becoming a fully scaled school, IDEA Frontier has successfully sent all of its graduating seniors to colleges and universities.

 Principals and teachers

 The school is divided into two academic levels: Academy (grades K-5) and College Preparatory (grades 6-12).
 The current College Preparatory principal is Virginia Callaway.
-Dora Villegas has replaced Roberta Harris as the principal of the Academy.
+Dora Cordova has replaced Dora Villegas as the principal of the Academy.
 Most teachers at IDEA Frontier are members of the Teach for America program, a non-profit organization that recruits teachers for public schools.

 According to the Houston Association of Realtors (HAR), the average teacher experience at this school is 2.8 years, while the average tenure for teachers is 2.1 years.
 The faculty is roughly 60% female and 40% male.